ModyQyW/fabric/docs/guide/linter/oxlint.md

 While the ESLint config provides .gitignore, .eslintignore, and some built-in ignore files support, oxlint only supports specifying a single ignore pattern file, and uses both the .gitignore and .eslintignore ignore pattern files by default.

-If you have other files to ignore, you can use `--ignore-pattern` like above.
+If you have other files to ignore, you can use `--ignore-pattern` like below.
 It ignores all dts files, which is useful in projects that automatically generate dts files.

 ```json
 {